Hundreds in Orange County, California, are still under evacuation orders as Coastal Fire engulfs 20 homes – KION546

 By Elizabeth Wolfe, CNN

-A brush fire driven by California’s prolonged drought continues to threaten coastal Orange County homes Friday, as hundreds have been forced to evacuate and the blaze remains just 15% contained.
+A brush fire driven by California’s prolonged drought threatens coastal Orange County homes for a third day Friday, as hundreds south of Los Angeles have been forced to evacuate and the blaze remains just 15% contained.

 Concerns loom that embers may spread in coming days as California and the region expect temperatures 10 to 15 degrees above average into early next week, with forecast highs topping 100 degrees in parts of the state, CNN meteorologist Taylor Ward said.

+Evacuation orders remained in place into Friday, the Orange County Fire Authority said, as the Coastal Fire has ripped through mansions along hillside streets in Laguna Niguel, a city of about 65,000 with some of the state’s wealthiest neighborhoods.
+Flames have destroyed 20 homes, damaged at least 11 others and burned about 200 acres, county officials said Thursday, when about 900 homes were under evacuation orders.

-The sudden coastal blaze flared up much sooner than the fire season’s historical peak of late summer and fall.
-It comes amid other climate crisis-driven disasters, including North Carolina homes collapsing into the ocean and water levels in the nation’s biggest man-made reservoir plunging so low that relics long-submerged — including human remains — have been exposed.
+The blaze flared up suddenly in a wilderness park Wednesday afternoon, much sooner than the fire season’s historical peak of late summer and fall.
+It comes amid other climate crisis-driven disasters, including North Carolina homes collapsing into the ocean and water levels in the nation’s biggest man-made reservoir plunging so low that relics long-submerged, including human remains, have been exposed.

-The Coastal Fire, which has grown to about 200 acres, began Wednesday afternoon in the Aliso and Wood Canyons Wilderness park and quickly spread to Laguna Niguel, a city south of Los Angeles that’s home to some of the state’s wealthiest neighborhoods, Orange County Fire Authority Assistant Chief of Field Operations TJ McGovern said.

-Evacuation orders remained in place into Friday, the Orange County Fire Authority said.
-Flames have destroyed 20 homes and damaged at least 11 others, county officials said Thursday, when about 900 homes were under evacuation orders.

-Laguna Niguel resident Allan Aguilera and his family decided to evacuate when they saw the scope of the flames from a lookout point in the neighborhood, he told CNN.
+Allan Aguilera and his family decided to evacuate Laguna Niguel on Wednesday when they saw the scope of the flames from a lookout point in the neighborhood, he told CNN.

 “When we reached the top, we saw the full scale of how big the fire was and witness how quickly it was spreading,” he said.
 “There were tons of people in the area doing the same, watching the fire before the winds changed and began pushing the flames closer and closer.
 At that point we decided to leave and go prepare for potential evacuation.